Paul-J-Company/Systems-Design/README.md

   This short list includes:
   aquiring an ASN, CIDR Blocks, establishing BGP Peering, configure BGP Anycast, create and implement WAN design, etc.
   Again, the details of doing even this short list took me 30+ years to perfect.
+  Network Engineering is a complete field on to itself.
 ARIN:
   All resource requests require an ARIN Online account linked to either an Admin or Tech Point of Contact (POC) record with the authority to request resources for a valid Organization Identifier (Org ID).